t-d-k/LibreCrypt/docs/uninstalling.md

 	3. If you deleted any registry entries or files, reboot your computer again.

-1. Finally, delete "DoxBox.exe", and any shortcuts you may have created.
+1. Finally, delete "LibreCrypt.exe", and any shortcuts you may have created.
 </OL>